Section 2 Danube cycle path from Schlögen to Linz 42 km of the Danube along a particularly beautiful section of the Danube cycle path

 A Danube ferry connects Wilhering with Ottensheim, a small market town with town houses from the 16th century.

 Linz is Unesco City of Media Arts

 It is not far to Linz on the Danube.
 The capital of Upper Austria is UNESCO City of Media Arts.

 The Danube Cycle Path is laid out from Ottensheim via Puchenau to Linz on its own bike path along the main road.
 This street is very busy and noisy.
 An alternative is to cover this distance by train.
 With a ferry, the Donaubus, you can travel on the Danube from Ottensheim to Linz.

-Despite a fire around 1800, some Renaissance town houses and older houses with baroque facades have been preserved in Linz's old town and result in a very beautiful city center.
-Young people and students use the many offers of a lively one today cultural scene the city on the Danube.535
+Despite a fire around 1800, some Renaissance town houses and older houses with baroque facades have been preserved in Linz's old town, resulting in a very beautiful inner city.
+Today young people and students use the many offers of a lively cultural scene the city on the Danube.535